 The Toxic Water at Camp Lejeune

-Founded in preparation for WWII, USMC base Camp Lejeune is located on the North Carolina coast near the town of Jacksonville, NC.
-The base rapidly evolved into a small town, with barracks, family housing, schools, hospitals, etc. The facilities at Camp Lejeune accommodate an on-base resident population of around 54,000 composed of marines, spouses, children and other family members.
-Civilian employees also work on base.
+Founded in preparation for WWII, USMC base Camp Lejeune is located on the North Carolina coast near Jacksonville, NC.
+The base rapidly evolved into a small town with barracks, family housing, schools, hospitals, etc. The facilities at Camp Lejeune accommodate an on-base resident population of around 54,000, composed of marines, spouses, children, and other family members.
+Civilian employees also work on the base.

 The two primary VOCs found in the Camp Lejeune water at high levels were perchloroethylene (PCE) and trichloroethylene (TCE).
 TCE and PCE are part of a family of chemicals known as chlorinated solvents or organic solvents.
 Two other toxic chemicals, benzene and vinyl chloride, were also in the Camp Lejeune water.
-The one thing that all of these chemicals have in common is that they are well known to be very toxic to the human body and linked to cancer.
+All these chemicals have in common that they are well known to be very toxic to the human body and linked to cancer.

 The levels of the harmful chemicals TCE and PCE in the water supply at Camp Lejeune were dangerously high.
 Testing found that the levels of carcinogenic chemicals in the Lejeune water were several thousand times above the maximum safe limit for drinking water.